The future of online translators and automatic translation

 ꧁꧂ Machine translation, automatic translation, automated translation

-It is the computer-based technology using digital computer systems and translation software for automatically translating texts from one original language into a target language.
+It is the computer-based technology that uses digital computer systems and translation software to automatically translate texts from one original language into a target language.

 ➤ A little history of machine translation: